 In recent years, we have become a Creation Justice Church, affirming our stewardship of the earth.
 Earth Advocacy is a central part of who we now are as a church and we supported the youth who sued the federal government to ensure a sustainable future.
 Our campus is all solar and we have a Monarch Butterfly Garden on campus.

-Our wonderful current pastor, the Rev. Curran Reichert, has been with us for four years and has moved us forward with her tireless work on social justice issues and by involving us more closely with the needy within our geographic area.
+Our recent pastor, the Rev. Curran Reichert, has moved us forward with her tireless work on social justice issues and by involving us more closely with the needy within our geographic area.
 Our church was founded on fellowship and caring for each other and the community at large, as we continue our efforts to make the world a better place.

 Our Pastors Since 1950